Montana Public Service Commission: Operations

 The Public Service Commission likens the process of establishing utility rates to that of a banker considering a loan.
 While the agency doesn't loan money, "It analyzes the company's financial statements for accuracy, examines its operating practices to ensure efficiency, and reviews known future events that may affect the business."

 The Commission's website, however, points out a significant contrast between the role of a banker and that of a commissioner:

 "The banker would be pleased if a loan applicant could make very high profits.
 By law, the PSC must allow only those profits that are just and reasonable.
 In other words, the PSC must allow utilities an opportunity to earn just enough profit so that utility owners will have the incentives to provide adequate service to customers.
 No more, no less.
 It is this public interest protection that makes the PSC unique.
 The Montana Consumer Counsel, meanwhile, represents Montana consumers and intervenes on behalf of the ratepayers on issues before the Public Service Commission.

 While the job of regulating utilities can be highly technical, the five commissioners and dozens of staff employees review filings made with the agency.
 Commissioners work within the agency from individual offices near the Capitol in Helena.
 Also housed within the agency are the Legal, Utility and Transportation/Centralized Services divisions.
-While agency employees typically live in the city of Helena, commissioners are elected from five districts across the state and often frequently travel back and forth between their home towns and the PSC offices, or make other arrangements that allow them to spend time at the agency's offices in Helena and to attend the commission's weekly meeting.
-Koopman and Vincent traded barbs during the 2012 election on the topic of commuting to the PSC from District 3 and meeting attendance.